AdobeDocs/campaign-web.en/help/v8/reporting/kpis.md

 >title="Unsubscriptions"
 >abstract="This metric shows, for the selected channel, the sum of all unsubscriptions from a service, and the percentage of unsubscriptions compared to the total number of messages delivered with success."

+>[!NOTE]
+>
+> Subscription and unsubscription KPIs vary based on the service type.
+For instance, email subscriptions and unsubscriptions encompass all email-related services, whether they result from manual actions or web forms.
+It's important to distinguish this approach from the delivery-level unsubscription metric, which tracks unsubscription link clicks rather than actual unsubscribed users.

 Recipients must be able to opt-out from Email and SMS through a dedicated unsubscription link in the email content, or by replying STOP to a SMS.

 The **Unsubscriptions** indicator shows the following KPIs, for each channel: